andreasmuelder/statecharts.online/chapters/08-summary-and-next-steps.md

 title: Summary and Next Steps
 layout: chapter
 description: A recap of key concepts with suggestions for hands-on practice, tools, and where to go next.
+faqs:
+  - question: What are the key takeaways from this guide?
+    answer: >
+      Model behavior with states and transitions, use hierarchy and orthogonal regions to manage complexity, and leverage variables, choice, history, and final states for precise control.
+  - question: How can I practice statecharts next?
+    answer: >
+      Model a real system and simulate it with tools like itemis CREATE.
+Start simple and add hierarchy, concurrency, and history as needed.
+  - question: Can I generate code from statecharts?
+    answer: >
+      Yes.
+Tools like itemis CREATE generate code for languages such as C/C++, Java, and Python.
 ---

 Congratulations!
 You've now worked through the foundational concepts of modern statecharts — from the basics to more advanced modeling techniques.
 Whether you're building embedded systems, user interfaces, automation logic, or reactive workflows, statecharts offer a powerful, visual, and maintainable way to model behavior.